 Now, besides a whole meal, such options as preworkouts and protein shakes come in super handy for an energy ramp up when you need it.

 Unfortunately, there have been all sorts of mix-ups about these two, but hey, don't get your wires crossed!

-Having tried several natural pre-workouts, I can attest that they do work, but you have to pick wisely, be choosy if you have to, but get a good one.
-I listed some of the ones I felt most comfortable with in another post.
+Having tried preworkouts, I can attest that they do work, but you have to pick wisely, be choosy if you have to, but get a good natural pre-workout.

 The confusion seems to be just as prevalent in the protein shakes space.
 So, being the curious cat I am, I embarked on a quest to find out for myself, and I did.
-But then I fell in love with a few of the best ones that I could find – to be specific, Kachava.
+I fell in love with a few, but Ka'Chava stood head and shoulders above the rest.

 This shake has been my go-to sip to top up my energy reserves (in a snap) before/during those grueling workouts.
 You know, the ones that suck the energy out of you in a matter of minutes.